hy1984427/appium/migrate_android_script_into_cucumber_features/add_features.md

 Cucumber is focused on the business oriented, so we will create features first.

-We will create feature `mms.feature` under "features" folder.
+We will create feature "*mms.feature*" under "features" folder.

 ![Alt text](https://raw.githubusercontent.com/hy1984427/appium/master/images/android_cucumber_folder_structure_features.png "features")